 • Dig deeper beyond a college’s home page.
 Cornell University, Florida International University and others seek out low-income, first-generation immigrants and other minorities to offer generous financial aid, says Phara Lissade-Latour, former guidance coordinator at Village Academy in Delray Beach.

 • Register for a Debt-Free College Workshop at Palm Beach State College.
 Call 561-868-3330 for dates.

 • Students from low-income families often can get certain application fees waived, Martin says.
 Check with your guidance counselor.

-- Phara Lissade-Latour, guidance coordinator, Village Academy in Delray Beach
+- Phara Lissade-Latour, former guidance coordinator, Village Academy in Delray Beach

-- Robin Johnson-Blake, director of recruitment and dual enrollment, Palm Beach State College
+- Robin Johnson-Blake, former director of Recruitment and Dual Enrollment, Palm Beach State College

-- Machele Martin, guidance counselor, Pahokee High School
+- Machele Martin, former guidance counselor, Pahokee High School